-ZFP Therapeutics can be designed to accomplish a range of functions in genome editing and gene regulation.
+ZFNs can be designed to accomplish a range of functions in genome editing and gene regulation.

-To date, we and our partners have designed, engineered and assembled many thousands of ZFPs and have tested many of these proteins for their affinity, or tightness of binding, to their DNA target, as well as their specificity, or preference for their intended DNA target.
+To date, we and our partners have designed, engineered and assembled many thousands of ZFPs and have tested many of these proteins for their affinity, or tightness of binding to their DNA target, as well as their specificity, or preference for their intended DNA target.
 We have developed methods for the design, selection and assembly of ZFPs capable of binding to a wide spectrum of DNA sequences and genes.
 We have linked ZFPs to endonuclease domains to create highly specific ZFNs and to numerous functional domains to create gene-specific ZFP TFs and have demonstrated the ability of these proteins to enable genome editing or gene regulation, respectively, in hundreds of genes in dozens of different cell types and in whole organisms, including non-human primates, mice, rats, rabbits, pigs, fruit flies, worms, zebrafish and yeast, and in plant species including canola and maize.
 We and our collaborators have published data from many of these studies in peer-reviewed scientific journals.
 ZFNs are currently being used to generate transgenic animals and cell lines that have specific genetic modifications that make them useful models of human disease.
 These high value biologic tools are being used by academics, and biotechnology and pharmaceutical companies for medical research and drug development.
-We have ongoing clinical trials to evaluate the safety and efficacy of ZFNs in humans.
+Our preclinical data have been reviewed by advisory bodies such as the NIH Recombinant Advisory Committee (RAC) and regulatory bodies such as the U.S. Food and Drug Administration (FDA) and we have ongoing clinical trials to evaluate the safety and efficacy of ZFNs in humans.

-We have several strategies for the application of our ZFP Therapeutics depending on the disease or indication.
-We routinely deliver our therapeutics as nucleic acids, either as messenger RNA (mRNA) or encoded in a viral vector that the cell then uses to make the protein form of the ZFN or ZFP TF.
-We can deliver ZFP Therapeutics ex vivo (outside the body) to isolated cells of the blood, such as T-cells, in the case of our clinical HIV program, and HSPCs for our programs in HIV and monogenic blood diseases such as SCD and beta-thalassemia.
-We are also developing ZFP Therapeutics in which we deliver our therapeutic proteins in vivo, either systemically (directly into the blood stream) as in our IVPRP programs in hemophilia and LSD, or directly into a specific tissue such as the brain as in our HD program.
+We have employed several strategies for the application of our ZFNs depending on the disease or indication.
+We routinely deliver our therapeutics as nucleic acids, either as messenger RNA (mRNA) or encoded in a viral vector such as Adeno Associated Virus (AAV) that the cell then uses to make the protein form of the ZFN or ZFP TF.
+We can deliver ZFNs ex vivo (outside the body) to isolated cells of the blood, such as T-cells, in the case of our clinical HIV program, and HSPCs for our programs in HIV and monogenic blood diseases such as SCD and beta-thalassemia.
+We are also developing ZFNs in which we deliver our therapeutic proteins in vivo, either systemically (directly into the blood stream) as in our in vivo genome editing programs in hemophilia and LSD, or directly into a specific tissue such as the brain as in our HD program.

-ZFP Therapeutics Provide the Opportunity to Develop a New Class of Human Therapeutics
+ZFNs provide the Opportunity to Develop a New Class of Human Therapeutics